Members of the Fisheries Expert Group (FEG)

 Contact: hgovan@gmail.com

-His freelance work for national governments and regional- and international agencies covers policy as well as practice from the community and sub-national level, to national and regional levels in the Pacific Islands.
-He is the second author of the Pacific region’s overarching ocean policy, the Framework for a Pacific Oceanscape, and he has carried out reviews (including institutional capacity for resource management, the links between policy and staff duties at the sub-national level and agencies’ staffing and budgets) for the co-drafting of regional and some national Pacific Island policies on coastal fisheries.
+His freelance work for national governments, regional and international agencies covers policy as well as practice from the community and sub-national level, to national and regional levels in the Island Pacific.
+He is the second author of the Pacific region’s overarching ocean policy, the Framework for a Pacific Oceanscape, has carried out reviews (including institutional capacity for resource management, the links between policy and staff duties at the sub-national level and agencies’ staffing and budgets) for the co-drafting of regional and some national Pacific Island policies on coastal fisheries.
 Current interests include improving local returns from high value fisheries (e.g. sea cucumber), ocean governance and public participation and the politics of international interest in the Pacific Islands ocean domain.

 Hugh is a board member on the Fisheries Transparency Initiative (FiTI), Amazon Conservation Team (ACT Europe), Fiji Environmental Law Association, World Commission on Protected Areas (IUCN WCPA), Commission on Environmental Economic and Social Policy (IUCN CEESP) and Editorial Board Member, Journal of Marine Policy.